 Things like choosing the right school, how to apply, and how to complete financial aid forms are taught.
 Then, a bit later, tackling obstacles like transportation, which organizers cite as one of the biggest challenges.

 Next, what on-campus housing is - or even what the phrase “meal plan” means.
 That vocabulary just isn’t used when no one else in the family has had a college experience before.
 The logistics piece is only one part of BF.
 Families are also educated about the importance of college, and why things like applying for FAFSA and honoring deadlines, are critical for entry.

 How to ask for help.
 How to access resources.
 How to build those critical support networks.

 Bright Futures teaches students social and emotional skills, how to develop peer networks, and how to become self-advocates.

 Mentoring, which begins in high school and continues all the way through college graduation, ensures our students are able to set themselves up for success.
-Similar programs have an 80% graduation rate.
+Similar programs have an 86% graduation rate.

 98% matriculation rate straight from high school (compared to 52% nationwide)

 100% of students accepted into two or more colleges